-Strategy 3: Volunteer in Exchange for Discounts and Free Entrances
+Strategy 3: Volunteer in exchange for discounts and free entrances

 The National Park Service runs several volunteer programs that are perfect for educators.
 Many allow park exploration without an entrance fee, which is ideal for the summer months.

 Art and music teachers can try the artist-in-residence program, where you create new projects while volunteering at a local national park.
 There are more than 50 programs around the country.
 While each park’s program varies in length (weeks to months) and timing throughout the year (many are in summer), all include free lodging.

 Whether you’d like to try a program such as one of those above, work for the day on a volunteer event, or sign on for a longer-term recurring opportunity where you’d serve alongside park employees, 250 hours of volunteering earns teachers an interagency pass.

 Maybe you don’t want to put that many miles on your car to drive to a national park and back.
-With NEA car rental discounts, you can save as much as 20% on a rental.
+With NEA Travel car rental discounts, you can save as much as 25% on a rental.